bmlam/EasyGrantsAdmin/README.md

 are the grantees.

 ## Installation
+We assume you want to install the required objects in a schema named GRANT_ADMIN.
+If you choose to use another schema, you just need to edit the installation scripts accordingly.

+There is one view that should be created and owned by SYS user - ALL_GRANTEES.
+But if you cannot get your DBA to do it, you can create a view or table with the same name in the GRANT_ADMIN schema.
+The object just needs to include all user or role names which will ever receive privileges managed by EasyGrantAdmin.

-* Run the script Step1?install.sql as SYS or user with equivalent privileges.
+* Run the script core_setup-step1-by-dba.sql as SYS or any user with equivalent privileges.
-* Run the script Step2?install.sql as GRANT_ADMIN
+* Run the script core_setup-step2-by-grant_admin.sql as GRANT_ADMIN

+## Optionally, create the database objects for demo or test of EasyGrantAdmin
-** Creates the data model and stored procedures in GRANT_ADMIN start * Run the script Step3?install.sql as SYS or user with equivalent privileges.
+start the script demo_setup-by-dba.sql as SYS or an user with equivalent privileges.

 To de-install, run de-install.sql.
 Privileges and synonyms which have been granted/created are left untouched.

 ## Copyright and Disclaimer

 This software can be used, modified as desired.
-Use at your own risk.
+Use it at your own risk!.
 Against fees, I would be happy to provide consultancy for installation, customization.

+The scripts have been tested in an Oracle Developer Day virtual machine.
+Some of the scripts may contain username and password for my convenience during testing.
+You will NOT copy this for a real environment!